LVGutierrez/SimpleAPICall/README.md

                                 // Gets API data
                                 if let dictionary = userData as?
 [NSObject: AnyObject] {

-                                    // Sends Api data to another function where JSON objects are called self.jsonData(dictionary)
+                                    // Sends Api data to function where JSON objects are called self.jsonData(dictionary)
                                 }
                             }